 Address: Castille Hotel, Castille Square, Valletta

-As Max and I love our beer, we were keen to check out a place called, The Beer Cave.
+As Paul and I love our beer, we were keen to check out a place called, The Beer Cave.
 Then, as we were doing some research on the place, the venue sounded real cool.
 So, The Beer Cave is in the Castille Hotel.

 And, to enter the bar we had to go down some stairs into the cave, which was dark and dimly lit…